AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

   #

   Rails.application.routes.draw do
-    root "creatures#index"
+    namespace :api do
       get "/creatures", to: "creatures#index", as: "creatures"
+    end
   end
   ```